Eligibility Requirements

 Federal College Work-Study (CWS)

 Federal Work-Study (CWS) permit students to earn funds to help pay their college expenses.
 CWS is generally awarded at 18 hours per week.
 Payment is made twice a month.
-All students awarded CWS must go to the Office of Community for job placement.
+All students awarded CWS must go to the Director of Student Life for job placement.
 Please call the office no earlier than two weeks prior to the first day of class to be placed in the CWS program.
 CWS funds are limited and in high-demand.
 A College Work-Study award does not guarantee employment.
 Students must interview and be hired by a department.

 Direct Subsidized Loans